-Prevents anemia: If you have low red blood cell count and often experience symptoms like fatigue, chest pain, and weakness, it could be anemia.
-Anemia results because of many factors; the most common is the deficiency of iron.
+Protects against anemia: If you have a low red blood cell count and often experience symptoms like fatigue, dizziness, and weakness, it could be anemia.
+The most common cause of anemia is deficiency of iron.
 People with anemia may have trouble absorbing iron from their diet.
-Vitamin C is a crucial nutrient that enhances iron absorption and prevents iron deficiency anemia.
-Taking an iron-rich food along with vitamin C helps increase iron absorption by up to 67 percent1.
+Vitamin C is a crucial nutrient that enhances iron absorption and helps prevent iron deficiency anemia.
+Taking vitamin C along with iron-rich food helps increase iron absorption by up to 67 percent1.

-Boosts your immune system: The effect of Vitamin C on the immune system is the most popular one.
-It is often recommended as the first line of defense when cold and flu season hits hard.
-Vitamin C supports various cellular functions of both the body’s natural immunity and acquired immunity.
-It also helps the epithelial barrier function and protects the body from pathogens and other harmful bacteria2.
+Boosts your immune system: The benefits of Vitamin C for healthy immune system function are well known.
+Vitamin C is often recommended as the first line of defense when cold and flu season hits.
+Vitamin C supports various functions of the body’s natural immunity and acquired immunity2.

-Fights premature aging: Chronic stress, pollutants, and smoking can accelerate the aging process.
-Vitamin C can be a useful nutrient to negate these adverse effects and reduce the risk of premature aging.
-Preliminary studies indicate that vitamin C is protective against the natural aging process5.
-Vitamin C is involved in the synthesis of collagen the vital protein that keeps your skin supple and healthy.
+Fights premature aging: Chronic stress, pollutants, and smoking can increase oxidative stress and accelerate the aging process.
+Vitamin C can be a useful nutrient to negate these adverse effects and reduce the risk of premature aging5.
+Vitamin C is also involved in the synthesis of collagen, a vital protein that keeps your skin supple and healthy.

-Good for your heart: Another lesser known benefit of taking enough vitamin C is that it promotes the health of your heart.
+Good for your heart: Another lesser known benefit of vitamin C is support for your heart health.
+Vitamin C’s natural antioxidant effects may help prevent the formation of arterial plaque, a product of oxidation.
 A review of thirteen studies on heart health found that supplementing with 500 milligrams of vitamin C per day has a significant effect in reducing the bad cholesterol and triglycerides8.
 A similar study linked higher vitamin C intake to lower risk of death from stroke and heart diseases9.
-Vitamin C’s natural antioxidant effects may help prevent the formation of plaques (products of oxidation) and could be the possible reason for its protective effects on the heart.

 Protects your brain: Studies show that the antioxidant effects of vitamin C extend to the health of your brain as you age.
-Research shows that vitamin C helps protect and delays aging effects such as memory loss, cognitive decline, and Alzheimer’s10.
+Research shows that vitamin C may help protect against or delay symptoms of age-related cognitive decline10.

-The body does not make Vitamin C or store it for later use.
-Eating fresh citrus fruits, apple, kale, and spinach can deliver your body vitamin C, but it is recommended that you take a whole food vitamin C supplement.
-NATURELO’s Vitamin C supplement with organic acerola cherry and citrus bioflavonoids is 100% natural and comes from real fruits.
+The body does not make Vitamin C or store it for later use, so you have to get it regularly in your diet.
+Eating fresh citrus fruits, apple, kale, and spinach can deliver your body a healthy dose of vitamin C.

 2. Vitamin C and Immune Function, 2017 Nov 3;9(11). pii: E1211. doi: 10.3390/nu9111211